karthik0010/Assuredoc/8-Keywords.md

 A key feature provided by AssureQa is the "For Loop."
 As the name suggests, it allows users to iterate a set of test steps with multiple data inputs, thereby enhances the test coverage and reduce maintenance efforts.

-To use the for loop in a testcase, there must be a _shared test, dataset and variable_ inputs.
+To use the for loop in a testcase, there must be a [Creating Reusable Steps](), [Dataset]() and [Variables]() inputs.
 Test steps which’re expected to be iterated must be grouped to form a shared test.
 Then add variables to the required test steps and the same variables must be added to a dataset.
 Ok, then let’s see how these processes can be done step by step.

 **Adding ‘For Loop’ to the testcase**